 Next to his degrees in Computer Science, he also holds a degree in Life Sciences from the Open University (UK), and is a Fellow of the Higher Education Academy.

-Dr Inden is a member of the Computational Intelligence and Applications Group (CIA).
-His research interests include evolving artificial neural networks for controlling autonomous agents, in particular:
+Dr Inden is a member of the Computational Intelligence and Applications (CIA) and Computational Neuroscience and Cognitive Robotics (CNCR) research groups.
+His research is focused on using evolutionary algorithms to train artificial neural networks, in particular:

 - Pattern recognition and multisensory integration in evolving neural networks

 - Genetic representations for large and partly regular neural networks

 - Conditions that lead to sustained increases in the complexity of agent behaviours

 - Robots that interact with animal and plant populations

 - Using genetic programming to learn compositional rules of music

 Opportunities to carry out postgraduate research towards an MPhil / PhD exist and further information may be obtained from the NTU Doctoral School.